goofyahhgu/stell3rgames/README.md

 - https://outredio-outred.vercel.app/
 - https://outredsite-outred.vercel.app/
 - (More coming soon)

+## Contributing
+To contribute to this project, make a pull request and I'll review it.
+If it works well with everything else in this repo, I'll add it.
+Keep that in mind.
 ## [Join the Discord Server](https://discord.gg/s8Z4tsExcd)

 If you have any feedback, please reach out to me [here](https://github.com/OutRed/outred.github.io/discussions/17).
 I are open to anything!
 My goal is to make this the best game website there is EVER.